 You can study Hellenistic Greek, the form of the Greek language found in the Christian New Testament, the writings of Stoic philosophers such as Epictetus, and a wealth of other documents from the period of the Greek and Roman empires, at our sister site, HellenisticGreek.com.

-I am not aware of any fully online communicative approaches to acquiring Hellenistic Greek.
-There are, however, a few websites that allow you to purchase materials for a communicative approach or take a tuition based class.
+There are a few websites that allow you to purchase materials for a communicative approach or take a tuition based class as well as one recent addition that provides videos exhibiting a communicative approach that is completely free.

 Randall Buth